Drumsticks1/TS3-LogDataViewer/README.md

 - File upload list

 ## How does it work ?
-The program needs the log files of the TS3 server (logging has to be enabled in the server settings - enabling all logging options is recommended).
+The program requires the log files of the TS3 server (logging has to be enabled in the server settings - enabling all logging options is recommended).
 The log files are analyzed and the relevant information (e.g. Nicknames and IPs) is collected.
 After all log files are parsed a XML file is created which then is used for displaying the tables in the web interface or in your custom HTML.

 ## Current Features
 ### Multiple sortable tables